ste163/vislit/docs/src/index.md

 actionLink: /guide/
 features:
   - title: Write
     details: Create a writing project & set a goal.
-Then get to writing either in Vislit's in-app editor or through Google Docs or Word Online.
+Then get to writing in Vislit's in-app editor, Google Docs, or Word Online.
   - title: Track
     details: Enter writing progress in Excel-like spreadsheets and check whether you edited, proofread, or revised.
   - title: Visualize